 The decade is now fully underway, and we’re looking back at the year 1981.
 I was now 5 and starting to embrace some of the new cartoons and toys that were available.
 Like 1980, 1981 still exists like a carryover from the 1970s.
 The first half of any decade is as much about the decade prior—until the new decade establishes itself.

 If you haven’t checked it out already, take a look at my article all about 1980 and the kick-off of a new decade.
 But back to 1981.
 The Ronald Reagan era is starting to slowly take shape.
 His deregulation of many industries is leading to a new Wild West of commerce and finances.
-People would soon be accumulating vast amounts of wealth through the stock market giving rise to Yuppie culture.
+People would soon accumulate vast amounts of wealth through the stock market, giving rise to Yuppie culture.

 But we’re not quite there yet.
 1981 is still a relatively gritty time as that influence from the 1970s is still prominent.
-With these yearly look backs, I want to mainly focus on the things that had an impact on pop culture such as movies, music, sports, and general entertainment.
+With these yearly lookbacks, I want to mainly focus on the things that affected pop culture, such as movies, music, sports, and general entertainment.